Analysis: Russell Wilson and Brandon Marshall shine, Germain Ifedi gets benched and more observations from Seahawks mock game

 Russell Wilson led the No. 1 offense to four touchdowns on four drives — all coming on his own passes — as the starters predictably dominated.

-The Seahawks’ held their annual mock game Saturday with the starting offense and defense paired against the backups.
+The Seahawks held their annual mock game Saturday with the starting offense and defense paired against the backups.

 “It’s always a big asset when you have the versatility and you can do things with your (tailbacks),” said coach Pete Carroll.